Home

 In a way, the Clock Watcher provides more information than I wanted to know.
 The pendulum seems to be disturbed considerably by the large, once per minute, impulse: the impulse cycle is about 70ms shorter and the immediately following cycle is about 12ms longer than the average.
 Following cycles alternate being longer and shorter than the average much of the time between impulses.
 It acts as if there is a sub-harmonic superimposed on the pendulum's natural frequency, not an obvious operating mode.
 This is gleaned from observing the Watcher's display of raw data so perhaps it isn't an accurate conclusion and could be a problem in the Watcher software, although it didn't happen with my earlier clock which impulsed on each cycle.

 Note: my Clock Watcher is cobbled together from parts and a micro-computer board that are not readily available so it isn't easily possible to make a copy.
 Bryan Mumford produces a commercial clock timer.
-This might be a software alternative, although I haven't tried it.
+There might be a software alternative...

 Having read Dr. Woodward's "My Own Right Time", I tried to proceed along similar lines in construction, using John Wilding's book for basic information and measurements.
 This lead to several minor differences between my clock and John Wilding's interpretation of Dr. Woodward's clock.
 John Wilding has written a number of books on building traditional clocks using traditional techniques so Dr. Woodward's clock was a departure from his previous experience, as it would be for most.
 You can see this in the way he mounted stops for the counterbalances on sturdy arms.
 So my version differs from John Wilding's in minor details like this as well as the quite different maintaining work.

-I used Lucite for the count wheel per Dr. Woodward's original clock.
-This made it easy to cut the wheel plus it allowed adding a seconds indication very simply: numbers on the side of the count wheel.
-I used a spin indexer with a fly cutter in the mill to make this wheel; since the spin indexer only indexes by degrees, my count wheel has teeth at 7 and 8 degrees alternately - ratchet wheels are less fussy than gears in this respect.
+Lucite was used for the count wheel per Dr. Woodward's original clock.
+This made it easy to cut the wheel plus it allows adding a seconds indication very simply: numbers on the side of the count wheel.
+I used a spin indexer with a fly cutter in the mill to make this wheel; since the spin indexer only indexes by degrees, my first count wheel has teeth at 7 and 8 degrees alternately - ratchet wheels are less fussy than gears in this respect (but this does make it more sensitive to maximum pendulum amplitude).
 There is a caution in Wilding's book about friction if Lucite is used for the count wheel.
-I may have run into this several months after installing the clock when it became unreliable.
+I did run into a friction issue several months after installing the clock when it became unreliable.
 I had used 0.025 wire and partially counterbalanced the count wheel pawl to minimize friction; occasionally the friction wasn't enough to move the count wheel backwards to contact the backstop pawl.
-So I made the backstop pawl longer and bent it toward the count wheel so the brass section holding the backstop pawl is almost vertical.
+So I made the backstop pawl wire longer and bent it toward the count wheel so the brass section holding the backstop pawl is almost vertical.
 This reduced the friction of the backstop pawl enough that it ran reliably again.
+It is better to have the count pawl's weight/friction on the heavy side - when friction is slightly too low the clock can stop randomly (it can run for minutes to days between stops) and it takes a while to figure out what's causing it.
+I haven't seen any indication of excessive frictional losses from the Lucite count wheel, just this effect of relative friction between count and backstop pawls.

 The mill's DRO was used to drill the holes in the pin wheel; fairly fast, very accurate and no doubt about the result.
 Watching it work, I'm glad the wheel is accurately made because clearance with the escape in operation is not large.

 0.031 music wire was used for the pins in the wheel and for wires on the counterbalanced parts.
-0.031 stainless safety wire was used for other wires where ease of forming was helpful.
-In particular, the backstop pawl, and the stops for the escape and the deflector.
+0.025 music wire was used for the count and backstop pawls.
+0.031 stainless safety wire was used for other wires where ease of forming was helpful; in particular, the stops for the escape and the deflector.
 These stops were mounted by drilling parallel #60=0.040 holes through the mounting pillars, then making a "staple" from safety wire with one side long to be formed as needed for the stop.
 These staples were pressed into the parallel holes where the slight mis-alignment inherent holds them firmly in place; the wire is bent as required for the stop.
 Note that the mounting pillars were first put in place and marked so the staple holes are approximately in line with the expected stop position; these stops are visible in this picture but are obvious only if you're looking for them.
 Adjusting these stops is done with finger pressure since this wire is fairly soft.

 Pillars were made from recycled line printer shafts; I didn't use brass or cut the tapers specified --this makes it easy to install and remove them using a drill chuck as a grip.